The goals of this project are to improve wayfinding infrastructure for all users and contribute to the overall enjoyment of the resort.

 Not only will new visitors arriving find Whistler easy and friendly to navigate, but also all users will benefit from improved digital and physical infrastructure and signage.

-Phase II: Council authorized the execution a contract with Architectural Graphics Incorporated (AGI) on October 20, 2015 for the amount of $1,094,168.
+Phase Two: Council authorized the execution a contract with Architectural Graphics Incorporated (AGI) on October 20, 2015 for the amount of $1,094,168.
+The installation of Whistler Village pedestrian and municipal parking signage was completed in the summer of 2017.

 Partners and Sponsors